Dr Peter Black - Vancouver Prostate Centre, Canada

 Proudly Sponsored by

-Professor James is Professor of Clinical Oncology at the University of Birmingham and Consultant in Clinical Oncology at the Queen Elizabeth Hospital Birmingham.
-He qualified in 1983 from St Bartholomew’s with the principal class medical prize and a first class degree in Immunology.
+Professor James is Consultant Clinical Oncology at the Queen Elizabeth Hospital Birmingham and Honorary Professor of Clinical Oncology at the University of Birmingham.
+He qualified in 1983 from St Bartholomew’s with the principal class medical prize and a First in Immunology.
 He undertook postgraduate medical training in London, Brussels and Tokyo together with a PhD at Imperial College London.
+He has been based in Birmingham since 1994.

 Dr Herbert Lepor - NYU Langone Medical Center, United States